KenKundert/avendesora/doc/advanced.rst

 replaced by the selected URL when the browser is selected.
-You can choose which browser is used by specifying the *--browser* command line option on the :ref:`browse command <browse command>`, by adding the *browser* attribute to the account, or by specifying the *default_browser* setting in the :ref:`config file
-<configuring_avendesora>`.
-If more than one is specified, the command line
-option dominates over the account attribute, which dominates over the setting.
+You can choose which browser is used by specifying the *--browser* command line option on the :ref:`browse command <browse command>`, by adding the *browser* attribute to the account, or by specifying the :ref:`default_browser <default_browser setting>` setting in the :ref:`config file <configuring_avendesora>`.
+If more than one is specified, the command line option dominates over the account attribute, which dominates over the setting.
 By default, the default browser is *x*, which uses the default browser for your account.

 .. index::